DragonfireLinux/DragonfireLinux/README.md

 It's that simple, all the modifications are pretty basic, if you take a look at them all using that search keyword im sure you can make your own improvements.

-I have supplied a pre-compiled linux binary of Mintest 5.50-Dev _(hax0red)_ so if you cba to compile just replace your binary with (this one)[https://github.com/DragonfireLinux/DragonfireLinux/raw/main/minetest].
+I have supplied a pre-compiled linux binary of Mintest 5.50-Dev _(hax0red)_ so if you cba to compile just replace your binary with [this one](https://github.com/DragonfireLinux/DragonfireLinux/raw/main/minetest).

 ### Notes